 36 Consumer: An Introduction

 36 Consumer, the 36 Group's Consumer Law and Trading Standards Team, has many years experience and has been involved in some of the most complex, important and impacting consumer law cases.
 The leading textbook for consumer lawyers – 'Consumer and Trading Standards: Law & Practice' – has four authors that are members of Chambers.
-The team has 9 members, including one Silk and has the depth and breadth of expertise and experience to deal with the full range of consumer law and trading standards work.
+The team has 10 members, including two Silks and has the depth and breadth of expertise and experience to deal with the full range of consumer law and trading standards work.

 Our team has significant experience of prosecuting on behalf of both local authorities and private prosecutors in the area of consumer law, trading standards and intellectual property, including in relation to the following:

 - The Business Protection from Misleading Marketing Regulations 2008

 - The Copyright Designs and Patents Act 1988